-The degree has a strong technical profile and the teaching is oriented towards the practical application of the knowledge acquired, without neglecting solid theoretical foundations and even subjects oriented towards management and business development profiles.
+The degree has a strong technical profile and the teaching is oriented towards the practical application of the knowledge acquired, without neglecting solid theoretical foundations and even features courses oriented towards management and business development profiles.

-- Ability to analyze and synthesize.
+- Ability to analyse and synthesise.
 Ability to project, model, calculate and design security solutions for information and communications systems in all areas of application.

 - Problem solving.
 Ability to solve, with the acquired knowledge, specific problems in the technical field of information security, networks or communications systems.

 - Ability for critical reasoning and critical evaluation of any information protection system, any information security system, network security and/or communications systems.